-During the Prequalification Phase, applicants will be expected to demonstrate their technical capability to participate in the program and successfully complete a funded project.
-This showing will complement the applicant's management capabilities and will provide OBO additional detail to substantiate overall technical expertise, knowledge, and capabilities, as well as information about the applicant's federal and state technical certifications, licenses, and standards.
+During the Prequalification Phase, participants will be expected to demonstrate and certify their technical capability to participate in the program and successfully complete a funded project.
+This showing will complement the participant's management capabilities and will provide OBO additional detail to substantiate overall technical expertise, knowledge, and capabilities, as well as information about the participant's federal and state technical certifications, licenses, and standards.